pnp/List-Formatting/column-samples/text-phonenumber-teams-call/README.md

-# Call phone number with Teams
+# Call phone number with Microsoft Teams

 ## Summary
 This sample demonstrates displaying a phone number stored in a single line of text column as a link to initiate a Microsoft Teams call.